 Here's my skin when things started to take a bit of a nosedive.
 As you can see in the above photo, my forehead is a bit bumpy and I have a breakout on my chin and right cheek.
 (I also have a bit of foundation on, so the extent of my skin's quality isn't fully apparent).
-In theory, this isn't necessarily bad skin, but comparatively, it was quite the noticeable decline from what it had been.
+In theory, this isn't necessarily bad skin, but comparatively, it was on quite a noticeable decline from where it had been.

-In the morning, I use the Super Serum Advance Plus, a mix of L-ascorbic acid (or vitamin C in its purest form), kojic acid (a brightening agent), and retinol.
+In the morning, I use the Super Serum Advance Plus ($155), a mix of L-ascorbic acid (or vitamin C in its purest form), kojic acid (a brightening agent), and retinol.
 This helps make my skin firmer to help diminish fine lines and also exfoliates dead, pore-clogging cells.

-At night, I swap in Active Serum, a trio of lactic, glycolic, and salicylic acid to clear the skin and reduce wrinkles and uneven skin tone.
-It's also got a nice minty tingle to it, which in a weird way makes me feel as though I can really feel it working.
+At night, I swap in Active Serum ($138), a trio of lactic, glycolic, and salicylic acid to clear the skin and reduce wrinkles and uneven skin tone.
+It's also got a nice minty tingle to it, which in a weird way makes me feel as though I can really notice it working.

-Lastly, I seal in moisture and repair my skin's barrier with Youth Intensive Crème, a rich consistency that melts on contact, soaking deep into the skin to provide 24 hours of moisture.
+Lastly, I seal in moisture and repair my skin's barrier with Youth Intensive Crème ($225), a rich consistency that melts on contact, soaking deep into the skin to provide 24 hours of moisture.
 It's even got resurfacing acids and growth factors to expedite the cell-regeneration process.